 In addition, not all brands will be able to fully uncover the benefits of working with macro-influencers, micro-influencers, as the industry of innovators is already actively cooperating with nano-influencers.
 It is believed that a large number of subscribers means the actual impact on people.
 However, a word from an opinion leader with a small number of followers may be able to gain more influence than from someone with hundreds of other subscribers.

 Ready to get going on your influencer marketing campaign?
-First, you’ve got to nail down your influencer.
+First, you’ve got to nail down your influencer questions.

 Based on the stats above, it goes without saying (but I will anyway) that selecting the right influencer is essential to your success.

-Here are four key questions to ask when evaluating a potential fit for the role.
+Here are four key questions for influencers to ask when evaluating a potential fit for the role.